Vietnam.vn - Nền tảng quảng bá Việt Nam

 On June 9, 1441, Nguyen Thi Anh gave birth to Bang Co.
 When Bang Co was 1 year and 6 months old, he ascended the throne and became King Le Nhan Tong.
 The royal family's position and hierarchy were then decided.
 But Le Nghi Dan still secretly harbored other thoughts, especially when there were rumors that Nhan Tong was not the legitimate son of King Le Thai Tong.
 According to Dai Viet Thong Su, Nhan Tong thought Nghi Dan was his real brother so he did not take precautions.

-According to Vietnamese historical anecdotes, Le Nghi Dan gathered more than a hundred trusted subordinates.
+According to Vietnamese historical anecdotes, Le Nghi Dan gathered more than one hundred trusted subordinates.
 He also had internal spies in the court, namely Le Dac Ninh, Pham Don, Pham Ban and Tran Lang.
 On the night of October 3, 1459, Le Nghi Dan decided to start the king's execution.
 He and his subordinates climbed the wall and sneaked in to kill the king.

 Thus, after less than a year on the throne, Le Nghi Dan was overthrown by a high-ranking official.
 History books often do not consider him the legitimate monarch of the Later Le Dynasty.